-ortgage, a big part of when you decide to buy and which lender you choose to finance with will likely depend on what mortgage rates are doing.
-Your mortgage rate not only affects the amount of interest you will pay over the life of your mortgage but can also influence the amount you are approved to finance, as well as your affordability of homeownership overall.
+A big part of when you decide to buy and which lender you choose to finance with will likely depend on how mortgage rates are doing.
+Your mortgage rate not only affects the amount of interest you will pay over the life of your mortgage, but it can also influence the amount you are approved to finance, as well as your affordability of homeownership overall.

 So how are mortgage rates determined?
 And why do they change?